Last updated: September 23rd 2024

 * Source: Department for Business and Trade

 There was a significant increase in prices through 2021 and into 2022.
-Prices peaked as of July of 2022 and have remained high since then.
+Prices peaked in July of 2022 and have remained high.

 Materials Showing Highest Price Increases (since 2020)